sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 I'm thinking about:
 * Trying GraalVM native images (they can be even tinier!)
 * Setting up multi-arch builds (arm64 and amd64)
-* Adding security scanning to catch vulnerabilities
+* Adding security scanning to catch vulnerabilities - is it really safe?
 * Exploring distroless containers

 What optimization tricks have you discovered?
-Drop me a comment - I'd love to hear about your container-slimming adventures!
+Drop me a comment (github) - I'd love to hear about your container-slimming adventures!

 ---